During last week’s Supercharging Your Facebook Marketing webinar, I got a great question from an attendee that I thought I’d share:

 So here’s the good news for you: your Facebook fans are your loyal customers.
 They love that they can interact with you, talk about how much they like you, share their opinions, and get an actual person from the business to respond to their questions.

 Before social media, your customers were talking about you with their friends and family offline – sharing the good, the bad, and the ugly.
 The difference now is that social media makes these conversations public, which is an advantage for businesses.
 You can thank your loyal fans and show you care about your customers by helping anyone who has a question or complaint.
 Even better – consumers who receive great customer service through social media will spend 21% more at your business.

 As for monitoring the fan comments and posts, yes, you should absolutely keep tabs on that as a social media marketing manager.
-Facebook Page administrators can have updates emailed to them on Page activity – or you can use a free tool like Nutshell Mail to have all your social media updates emailed to you throughout the day.
+Facebook Page administrators can have updates emailed to them on Page activity.
 When activity comes in, it’s important to respond to it.
 Answer questions, thank people for positive posts and contribute to the conversations that are happening on your page.

 So monitor, respond, and engage but don’t shut your fans out.
 Open your Facebook Page to comments and let the conversation begin!